ccgus/Retrobatch-Samples/jsapi/docs/index.md

 ### Installing Plug-Ins

 Installing a plug-in is easy.
 Simply download a plug-in, unzip it as necessary, and double click the File.retrobatchplugin.
 Retrobatch will then offer to install the plug-in for you.

+### The JavaScript Cocoa Bridge

+While JavaScript is a powerful and expressive language, it doesn't have a whole lot of utility for integrating with MacOS or manipulating images.
+So we've included a "bridge" in Retrobatch, which allows JavaScript to load up and use classes and function from Apple's [Cocoa](https://developer.apple.com/documentation) and [Core Graphics](https://developer.apple.com/documentation/coregraphics) frameworks.
+This bridge is named "[FMJS](https://github.com/ccgus/fmjs)".

+While JavaScript is a "safe" language, the bridge introduces a number of "unsafe" classes.
+What this means is, if you want to write a script that deletes all the files in your home folder, you have the power to do this.
+It also means that if you make a programming error and pass the wrong type of value to a Core Graphics function, Retrobatch is very likely going to crash.
+So care must be taken when dealing with low level MacOS functions.